IDMNYU/DM1123-VFS-FA15-DUFF/dm1123_vfs_end_of_semester_deliverables.md

 #### FINAL SELF ASSESSMENT

-*Email your final self assessment as a pdf to deangela.duff@nyu.edu.
-Do NOT put self assessments on basecamp, a public forum.*
+*As a pdf, direct message to deangela on Slack.*

 Of Self